FactorySimPy/FactorySimPy/docs/basic_components.md

 - `processing_delay` - time taken to process and unpack the items
 - `blocking` - if True, waits for output edge to accept the item; if False, discards the items if the output edge is full
 - `mode` - mode of operation of the splitter.
 Either "UNPACK" or "SPLIT".
+- `split_quantity` -  Target quantity of items to split the input flow item into.
 - `in_edge_selection` - edge selection policy as a function to select input edge
 - `out_edge_selection` - edge selection policy as a function to select output edge